 * If you possess a license from any state other than Texas.

-* If you are currently subject to any disqualification of your commercial driving privilege from Texas or any other state.
+* You are currently subject to any disqualification of your commercial driving privilege from Texas or any other state.

-* If your license is currently suspended, revoked, denied, or cancelled.
+* Your license is currently suspended, revoked, denied, or cancelled.

-* If you have a conviction for operating a commercial motor vehicle while impaired in the 24 months immediately preceding application.
+* You have a conviction for operating a commercial motor vehicle while impaired in the 24 months immediately preceding application.

 * other technical rules, and further restrictions that pertain only to Texas are covered in detail within the Course.

 - are not a CDL school certified for the force work Texas

 - don’t give any certification different that cd license class A and is the DPS who make the testing

 - don’t have hidden costs for rental truck or give training we are honest and reliables

 - make marketing for CDL training rent trucks and other professions

 - respect the law and love the country, We love what we do.

 2. You must take and pass all Texas examinations that apply to your license class and endorsement requirements.